exesdotnet/ChordScaleMatrix/README.md

 Once SupperCollider is loaded you can open `ChordScaleMatrix/install_ChordScaleMatrix.scd` in case not all requirements are installed.

-Open `ChordScaleMatrix/ChordScaleMatrix.scd` and click betweenn the parenthesis and press `Strg + Return` to run the SuperCollider document!
+Open `ChordScaleMatrix/ChordScaleMatrix.scd` and click between the parenthesis and press `Strg + Return` to run the SuperCollider document!

 **Automatically**